CONTENT FOR POSTS GOES HERE

 To get through the obstacle that is mental illness, one needs a really strong support system.
 I want to live in a world where everyone with mental health issues feels supported and empowered enough to work on themselves at their own pace.
 To get there, we first need to learn to break free of that self-stigmatization and accept ourselves.
 We need to allow ourselves to start believing that our illnesses are real, and they're tough.
 Having a chemical imbalance in your brain is no fun at all, and we need to start thinking about mental illness as just that: something physical, no different from any other physical illness.
 And we shouldn't blame ourselves for not "being stronger."
 Anyone living with mental illness is already strong.

-how do we break free of stigma?
+How do we break free of stigma?

 The National Alliance on Mental Illness (NAMI) has a great post about ways to fight mental health stigma.
-I echo that the easiest way to impact change is to simply talk about our experiences; that's one reason I started this blog.
+In short, the easiest way to impact change is to simply talk about our experiences; that's one reason I started this blog.
 Even if sharing my story helps one person to feel less alone, or if one person learns something, it will have been worth it.
 In trying to normalize the topic of mental health, I have been very open about my illness with friends, family, coworkers, and even people I don't know very well.
 It's not easy for me: I feel self-conscious about it and of course, it opens up my chances of experiencing stigma.
 But through talking to people, I learned that so many people are going through similar things.
 One in four people are estimated to be affected by mental illness at some point in their lives (World Health Organization.
 2001 Oct 4.
 "Mental disorders affect one in four people."
 Retrieved from https://www.who.int/whr/2001/media_centre/press_release/en/).
 With those numbers, there's no reason stigma should exist in our society.

 It's not always easy to share.
 But if I want to do my part to reduce stigma, I have to take all that comes with it.
 To build a thicker skin against stigma, I'm reminding myself that I am not responsible for what others think of me.
 What others think of me does not need to affect me.
 As a mental health patient, it's very difficult not to feel misunderstood, but I need to remember that I'm trying to understand myself, too.
 And we all know that there's still a lot we still don't understand about mental illness in general.
 Through communication, we can build understanding and acceptance.
 Not only should people strive to accept those with mental illnesses, those with mental illnesses should strive to accept that those without mental illnesses may never fully understand what it's like — and that's okay.

 I think the single most harmful thing is assuming we know what someone else's experiences have been like.
 We won't know unless we discuss — we don't know unless we ask.
-What has your experience been like?

 © if you know you grow 2023.